Opening to Presence:

 Where Jewish Mindfulness meets Lived Disability Experience

-With Rabbi Lauren Tuchman
+A 4-part Online Series with Rabbi Lauren Tuchman

 Thursdays, April 23, 30, May 7 & 14